Path integral approach to universal dynamics of reservoir computers: Introduction

-This paper is organized as follows. \Sec{s:RevPI} briefly reviews the generating function formalism for random neural networks with path integral representations.
+This paper is organized as follows.
+In \sr{\ref{s:SummaryTh}}, we give a brief summary of the theoretical parts (\sr{\ref{s:RevPI}} - \sr{\ref{s:Generalization}}). \Sec{s:RevPI} reviews the generating function formalism for random neural networks with path integral representations.
 We discuss the familiar dynamical mean-field theory for the averaged network dynamics in the large-$N$ limit and generalize it to more general problems.
 In \Sec{s:Universality}, we calculate the concrete form of $K(q)$ defined in \siki{e:DefK} for some distributions of $P_J$.
 The result can be classified into several ``universality" classes, and we give some examples.
 We also argue the relationship between each universality class and the eigenvalue spectrum of the random coupling matrix $J_{ij}$.
 In \Sec{s:Generalization}, we consider a practical choice of the network structures, such as not fully connected networks or controlling the spectral radius of $J_{ij}$, and argue their universality.
-In \Sec{s:NumCalc}, we give several numerical simulations of random network dynamics without and with driving input signals.
-In the former case, we study the phase diagrams in the parameter space and the Lyapunov exponent.
-In the latter case, we consider common signal-induced synchronization and a time-series prediction task of chaotic signals. \Sec{s:Conclusion} is devoted to discussion and conclusion.
+In \Sec{s:NumCalc}, we give numerical simulations of random network dynamics without and with driving input signals.
+We study the phase diagrams in the parameter space and the Lyapunov exponent in the former case.
+In the latter case, we consider common signal-induced synchronization and a time series inference task of chaotic signals.
+Additionally, We attempt to construct a simulator of chaotic time series without driving input signals based on an output feedback loop system. \Sec{s:Conclusion} is devoted to discussion and conclusion.